PayamAnari/recipe-app-graphql/README.md

 - **Query Operations:** Define queries to retrieve recipes, users, and other relevant data from the GraphQL API.
 - **Mutation Operations:** Implement mutations for creating, updating, and deleting recipes, as well as managing user accounts.
 - **Schema Design:** Design a robust GraphQL schema to represent recipes, users, and associated data structures.
+- **API Documentation:** Document available queries, mutations, and types to guide API consumers in utilizing the GraphQL endpoint effectively.